yihanhu97/SoundMapping-ODAS/Matrix/updates.md

 Renamed `file.monitoring.py` to `watchdog.py`.

 ### crontab
-Changed crontab so that all bash scripts and commands are running with user pi permission instead of root.
+1. Changed crontab so that all bash scripts and commands are running with user pi permission instead of root.

 ### bash scripts
 1. Created a bash script that will clean up all remaining files in the recordings folder at reboot.
 2. Created a bash script `IPupload.sh` that publishes private IP address to google drive at reboot.
+It will include a line consisted of a timestamp followed by the IP address

 ### TODO:
 1. Update `IPUpload.sh` so that it detects IP address change